Bhojpuri grammar: Demonstrative Pronouns

 The proximate demonstrative pronouns ("this" or "those") of Modern Bhojpuri are given in the following table.

 The genitive form is ēkar, hēkar, inkar, hinkar.
 Sometimes the suffix -i is added to them and used a feminine.
 The remote form of demonstrative adjectives can be made by replacing i with u and e with o in the proximate form.
 Thus, eknī will becomes oknī and so on.

 Relative Pronouns

-The relatives pronoun jē in Bhojpuri is same as other Eastern Indo-Aryan languages.
+The relative pronoun jē in Bhojpuri is the same as other Eastern Indo-Aryan languages.